NetaScale/SCAL-UX/README.md

 ---

+**SCAL/UX**™ - the operating system for those who take scalability seriously

+Welcome to the homepage of SCAL/UX™ operating system, a high-performance, low-cost operating system providing a complete solution for enterprise-level applications.
+SCAL/UX provides a complete UNIX®-like environment with a full set of industry-standard tools and applications on the basis of its object-oriented kernel.

+That concludes the facetious part of the readme.

 This is SCAL/UX - an operating system currently targeting amd64 PCs.
 It is designed with the goal of eventually accommodating the Valutron virtual machine (which implements a Smalltalk-like language) to run atop it.